CraftTweaker/CraftTweaker-Documentation/docs/mods/Botania/ElvenTrade.md

 ##### Single Item Outputs

-The follow script will remove all recipes from Elven Trading that outputs a Dragon Stone.
+The following script will remove all recipes from Elven Trading that outputs a Dragon Stone.

 ```zenscript
 // <recipetype:botania:elven_trade>.removeRecipe(IItemStack output);